simonlabcode/bakR/README.md

 bakR (Bayesian analysis of the kinetics of RNA) is an R package for performing differential kinetics analysis with nucleotide recoding high-throughput RNA sequencing (NR-seq) data.
 Kinetic parameter estimation and statistical testing is compatible with mutational data from any enrichment free NR-seq method (e.g., TimeLapse-seq, SLAM-seq, TUC-seq, etc.).

+# Version 1.0.0 is out now!
+(06/27/2023)
+A lot of functionality has been added, and I highly suggest all users of bakR to update to this version.
+There are also many new vignettes to discuss these new features. bakR v1.0.0 is currently in the process of being submitted to CRAN, but is currently available for installation from Github, as described below.

 # Why use bakR?
 Differential expression analysis of RNA sequencing (RNA-seq) data can identify changes in cellular RNA levels, but cannot determine the kinetic mechanism underlying such changes.
 Previously, [our lab](https://simonlab.yale.edu/research/transcriptome-dynamics/timelapse-chemistry/) and others addressed this shortcoming by developing nucleotide-recoding RNA-seq methods (NR-seq; e.g., TimeLapse-seq) to quantify changes in RNA synthesis and degradation kinetics.
 While advanced statistical models implemented in user-friendly software (e.g., DESeq2) have ensured the statistical rigor of differential expression analyses, no such tools that facilitate differential kinetic analysis with NR-seq exist.
 To address this need, we developed bakR, an R package that analyzes and compares NR-seq datasets.
 Differential kinetics analysis with bakR relies on a Bayesian hierarchical model of NR-seq data to increase statistical power by sharing information across transcripts. bakR outperforms attempts to use single sample analysis tools (e.g., pulseR and GRAND-SLAM) for differential kinetics analysis.
 Check out [our manuscript in RNA](https://rnajournal.cshlp.org/content/29/7/958.abstract) to learn more about the model and its extensive validation!